rdub80/Ferguson-VR-Hackathon/presentation.md

 # Goals of WebVR

-- Detect available Virtual Reality devices.
+- Detect available virtual reality devices.
-- Query the devices capabilities.
+- Query the device’s capabilities.
 - Poll the device’s position and orientation.
 - Display imagery on the device at the appropriate frame rate.